ntrappe/cse110-w21-group33/specs/roadmap.md

   - **Feature #2**: (in settings) allow the user to select the type of noise from a short list
     - each time they select one, it will make the sound instantly so they can "sample it"
   - **Feature #3**: (in settings or main) allow user to turn on and off audio
+- **Tab Bar**: in the browser tab, allow the current timer time to be displayed
+- **Calm Mode**: (in main) allow user to switch to 'calm' mode that will represent timer with just minutes NOT seconds
+  - e.g. the timer will show "25m" --> user hits start --> "24m"; the tab bar will mirror that an display "24m"